Most recent financial reports

 Restrictions on dealings

-As an England and Wales registered company listed on both AIM and JSE Main Board, Tiso Blackstar is required to comply with The Market Abuse Regulation and the JSE Main Board Listing Rules.
+As an England and Wales registered company listed on the JSE Main Board, Tiso Blackstar is required to comply with the JSE Listings Requirements.
 The Company's dealing policy ensure that its directors and group employees, who are likely to be in possession of unpublished price-sensitive information, do not deal in the Company's securities during a close period (being the period from the date of the Company's annual results and half-yearly results until their publication), and any other time when the Company is in possession of unpublished price-sensitive information or it becomes reasonably probable that it will be required to disclose such information under the JSE Listings Requirements.

 The Company supports the concept of an effective Board leading and controlling the Company.
 The Board has collective responsibility for the management of the company and for the achievement of key tasks.
 The Board ensures that the Group complies with all relevant laws and regulations, and that the Group maintains effective operating systems and controls, and a robust and informed investment approval process.
 The Board has access to complete, accurate and timeous information in order to fulfil its responsibilities.
 The Board meets on at least four occasions each year, at which time the Directors review the investment performance, strategy and other significant matters to ensure that overall control and supervision of the business is maintained.
 Special meetings are convened when matters require urgent consideration.

 All directors have access to advice from the Company Secretary and independent professionals at the Company's expense.
 The Board consists of five non-executive directors and one executive director.
 Two of the non-executive directors are considered to be independent of any business or other relationship that could interfere with their ability to exercise their independent judgment.
 The Board considers that the level of shareholdings held by these three non-executive directors is insufficient to affect their independence.
 The Board has commenced a process to identify and nominate an additional independent non-executive director who will bring the required experience, insight and professional skills to the Board to ensure effective leadership of the Company.